raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 The attributes available to describe a CDS services is documented in the [CDS hooks specification](http://cds-hooks.org/#discovery).

-After you have created your open end point, make sure to publish in the [participant matrix](https://github.com/argonautproject/cds-hooks/wiki/Participants) <!-- Kevin - do we have generic place also? google sheet for connectathons, see https://groups.google.com/forum/#!topic/cds-hooks/2wcQOzcP7PM-->

  ### Develop a service
 With a stable open end point available it's time to complete development of a service.
 A CDS service could provide **information**, a **suggestion**, or a **SMART app** link.
 The focus of the Argonaut CDS hooks effort is a `patient-view` hook launching a SMART app so this guide will focus on the SMART app link.